GoogleCloudPlatform/gcr-cleaner/README.md

 - `dry_run` - If set to true, will not delete anything and outputs what would have been deleted.

+- `recursive` - If set to true, will recursively search all child repositories.

 ## Running locally

 In addition to the server, you can also run GCR Cleaner locally for one-off tasks using `cmd/gcr-cleaner-cli`: